zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

 ## Tendering procudures

 - Preparation of tender documents (QS)
-    - Instructions to Tenderes/Notes to Tenderers
-    - Conditions of Tender
-        - List rules of tender submission & bidding
-    - Form of Tender
-        - To be completed and signed by the tnederer
-        - Include tenderer's detail and tender sum
-    - Article of Agreement
-    - Conditions of Contract
-        - GCC - Generl Conditions of Contract
-        - SCC - Special Conditions of Contract
-    - Full set of drawings
-    - Specifications
-    - Bills of Quantities or Schedules of Rates
 - Prepare tender list (QS)
     - Considerations
         - Size of company